Wish Dragon: Music

+The musical score is composed by Philip Klein and was released through Milan Records on June 11, 2021.

 Release

 Wish Dragon was originally scheduled to be released on July 26, 2019, but at the Annecy International Animated Film Festival it was confirmed that it was delayed to 2020.
 In October, it was confirmed by Kipo and the Age of Wonderbeasts' creator Radford Sechrist (who served as head of story on the film) that the film would instead be released in 2021.
 The film was released in China on January 15, 2021.

 The film was released on Netflix on June 11, 2021, as part of its summer slate.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 68% based on 25 reviews with an average rating of 6.10/10.
-The site's critical consensus reads, "Although its juvenile humor may test some viewers' patience, Wish Dragon is a colorful and quirky romp that will warm audience's hearts."
-On Metacritic, the film has a weighted average score of 59 out of 100 based on reviews from 6 critics, indicating "mixed or average reviews".